buenchico/valar-composer-extras/README.md

 # Valar Composer Extras

-This Discourse theme component adds formatting options to your Discourse composer.
+This Discourse theme component adds formatting options to your Discourse composer and enable shortcuts

-* underline
+* underline (Ctrl+U)
-* strikethrough
+* strikethrough (Ctrl+S)

-These additions are responsive for desktops and phones, but not for horizon orientation or tablets.
-These additions have taken into consideration [Slick](https://github.com/discourse/Discourse-Slick-image-gallery), [Tiles](https://github.com/discourse/Discourse-Tiles-image-gallery), and [Events](https://github.com/angusmcleod/discourse-events) when determining what should be placed on the composer bar or in the composer pop out menu.

-There is currently no implemented option for disabling particular buttons, but this can be done through CSS.
+* highlight (Ctrl+H)

+## Highlight

+Highlight use $highlight for background colour and $quaternary for text colour

+## Translations

+Tooltips and default text can be translated through the options

+## Credits

 Forked from https://github.com/MonDiscourse/md-composer-extras to adjust to the needs of the valar.es community